NealKapadia/NealKapadia/README.md

 ### 💬 Let's Connect!

-*I'm always excited to discuss new opportunities, collaborate on projects, or chat about the latest in AI and software development!*
+*I'm always excited to discuss new opportunities, collaborate on projects, or chat about tennis, anime, or the latest in AI and software development!*

 [![LinkedIn](https://img.shields.io/badge/Let's_Connect_on_LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/nealkapadia)